 - the recipient was given a simple means of refusing (free of charge except for the cost of transmission) the use of their contact details for marketing purposes when those details were initially collected and, if they did not refuse the use of those details, at the time of each subsequent communication.

 For the record, Data Bubble Consultancy Limited is registered with the ICO (Ref: Z2077320).
-Furthermore, all business email lists, as well as consumer email lists, that Data Bubble provides to its clients are fully opted in for third party marketing, hence our data fully complies with legislation.
-I only wish others could say the same thin
+Furthermore, all business email lists, as well as consumer email lists, that Data Bubble provides to its clients fully opt-in for third party marketing, hence our data fully complies with legislation.
+I only wish others could say the same thing